Canonization of Josemaría Escrivá: History of the Cause of Canonization

-1991: On June 18, Affirmative Verdict on the proposed miracle by the Ordinary Congregation of Cardinals and Bishops.
+On June 18, 1991, an affirmative verdict on the proposed miracle by the Ordinary Congregation of Cardinals and Bishops was given.
 On July 6, the Pope promulgated the Decree, which declared the miraculous nature of the cure.
 Having fulfilled all the legal requirements established for the causes of saints, the Pope decided to proceed to the beatification.

-1992: Beatification of Josemaria Escriva de Balaguer in Rome on May 17.
+Escriva was beatified on May 17, 1992.